skiano/adobe-ptsd/README.md

-# adobe-ptsd
+# nodobe

 ### What

-Create your adobe jsx scripts with rollup so you can use import/export es6 etc!
+Create your Adobe .jsx scripts with rollup so you can use import/export es6 etc!

 ### Why

-Because Adobe’s IDE for making .jsx scripts makes me sad.
+Because Adobe’s IDE for making .jsx scripts makes me sad, and I would rather use more familiar tools and conventions.

 ### Drawbacks